pgRouting/pgrouting/doc/dijkstra/pgr_dijkstra.rst

 * Version 3.5.0

-  * Standarizing output columns to |short-generic-result|
+  * Standardizing output columns to |short-generic-result|

     * pgr_dijkstra(One to One) added ``start_vid`` and ``end_vid`` columns.
     * pgr_dijkstra(One to Many) added ``end_vid`` column.